jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_settings.md

 ### Accounts

 List the Spotlight Cloud (Spotligh Essentials) accounts linked to this mobile device.
-The Spotlight Essentials account name is usually in the form of an email address.
+The Spotlight Cloud account name is usually in the form of an email address.
 You can add and delete accounts and update the account key.

 ### Alarm List

-Set the default sort order and groupings for alarms on the [Alarm List][mobile_alarmlist].
+Select the default sort order and groupings for alarms on the [Alarm List][mobile_alarmlist].

 ### Startup Defaults